 The security and cost-effectiveness of IT systems are vital for any director.
 A director often needs to decide if a certain software pays off.
 Here’s a calculation of the ROI of backup and disaster recovery software to measure how investing in cybersecurity helps you to save.

 Wrapping up, the role of an IT director is crucial in any modern company.
 Apart from the basic duties and responsibilities mentioned above, this position requires an individual approach to the needs of any specific company.
 And what about the necessary skills?

 Skills and Tools

-A required skill set may vary from company to company, and that’s why IT directors may have different backgrounds and experience.
+A required skill set may vary from company to company, and that’s why IT directors may have different backgrounds and experiences.
 The IT director career path often begins from being an admin.
 And not without reason.
-Admin’s in-depth knowledge of the company’s digital infrastructure and dataflow would be useful for a director.
+Admin’s in-depth knowledge of the company’s digital infrastructure and data flow would be useful for a director.

 - System administration

 - Project management

 - Device management

 - Strong interpersonal skills

 As an IT director, you have to understand technologies and their business efficiency.
 More than that, you’ll need to have a clear vision of what can be improved and who can be assigned clear-cut tasks.
 That’s why management skills are as indispensable as technical skills.